A7FL: Differences from other leagues

 A7FL players play without pads or helmets as part of what the league describes as an effort to reduce the potential of head injuries resulting from helmet-to-helmet contact.
 League games also do not include kickoffs, field goals, or punts, and, instead of the kickoff, implement a unique version of special teams called a 3-on-1 throw off (three 'throwing' players and one receiver).
 Games are played on narrow fields of 37 yards' width (34 m, between one set of hash marks and the furthest sideline away) to accommodate fewer players on the field on each team.
 A7FL games are played between two seven-man teams; teams are, additionally, required to cap their rosters at 35 active players.

 Teams

-Teams that participated in the 2025 season.
+Teams that will participate in the 2026 season.